SteelCompendium/data-rules-md-dse/Abilities/Troubadour/3rd-Level Features/We Meet at Last.md

 feature_type: ability
 file_basename: We Meet at Last
 file_dpath: Troubadour/3rd-Level Features
-flavor: You magically intertwine your fate with another creature-for better or worse.
+flavor: You magically intertwine your fate with another creature—for better or worse.
 item_id: we-meet-at-last-7-drama
 item_index: '06'
 item_name: We Meet at Last (7 Drama)